TinyCthulhu/dbf2csv/README.md

 Application allows:
 - single file convertions
 - batch convertions (with use of wildcards *?)
-- generation .csv files using ascii, ansi or utf8 encoding
+- generation of .csv files using ascii, ansi or utf8 encoding
 - reading records marked as deleted

 ## How to use